 Convert TXT to JSON in Java

-Conholdate.Total for Java SDK provides you with an easy and efficient way to work with different file formats, including TXT and JSON.
-With just a few lines of code, you can load a TXT file and save it as JSON, without dealing with complex parsing logic manually.
-Below is a simple example that demonstrates how this conversion can be achieved.
+Conholdate.Total for Java SDK makes it easy to work with TXT and JSON files.
+With a few lines of code you can load a TXT file and save it as JSON, avoiding manual parsing.
+The example below shows this conversion.

 // Load TXT file